 - Invest in a good water filter and drink plenty of filtered water (or run your tap for a couple of minutes before drinking)

-- Bring back indoor plants to help cleanse the indoor air (they seem to have gone out of favour…we need to bring them back)
+- Introduce indoor plants to help cleanse the indoor air

 - Remove shoes when in the house

 - Open windows in your home for ventilation (studies haves shown there are more pollutants in the home than outdoors except on high smog days…download an air quality app to monitor outdoor air where you live)

 - Don’t allow humidity to build up as it encourages mould (e.g. in bathrooms).
 Use a humidifier if necessary to keep humidity between 45-55% and ensure air-conditioning systems are well maintained

 - Invest in a vacuum cleaner with a HEPA filter